yuanmu97/MLink/experiments/README.md

 Run `python generate_outputs.py`.

 Obviously, the higher level outputs can be easily computed using lower level ones, e.g., `[min(maskx), min(masky), max(maskx), max(masky)]=bbox` and `(len(bbox_list)!=0)=existence`.
+Our experiments verify this intuition: `mlink_bbox_to_existence.py` results in 100% val accuracy.
+However, since we use flattened mask as the input, `mlink_mask_to_bbox.py` only achieves 16.5% IoU.
-So we are interested in predicting lowe-level outputs using higher level ones with MLink.
+And we are interested in predicting lowe-level outputs using higher level ones with MLink.

 case#1: existence flag -> bounding box (`mlink_existence_to_bbox.py`).
 Not surprisingly, using only the flag that indicates whether cars exist cannot effectively predict cars' bounding boxes.
 The test bboxIoU is less than 4%.